ChiragSukhala/ShootCrowd/README.md

 ## Solution:
   I have used the circular linked list to solve this problem, I just changed the pointer of a node to next alive person node unless and untill only one node is left.

   I innitially made this in PHP, taking Linked list refrence from  @Sameer Borate | codediesel.com .
 I know PHP is not a typical language for competitive but see it        works.

  Another solution is, Considering k is the closest power of 2 and n is the given number.
  Answer will be : 2(n - 2^k) + 1.
 (Full explaination is in Python solution.)

+ Check Apoorv's solution for fastest implementation in Python.

 ## Instruction(s):